 This approach encourages customers to explore additional products and increases the likelihood of making multiple purchases during a session.

 Dynamic content adapts in real-time to user behavior, providing a more engaging experience.
-Dynamic content can be applied to various elements on a website, such as product listings, homepage banners, and email marketing.
+It can be applied to various website elements, such as product listings, homepage banners, and email marketing.

 An example is Netflix, which uses dynamic content to customize the homepage for each user.
 When you log in, Netflix showcases movies and TV shows based on your viewing history, ensuring that the content displayed is relevant and enticing.